 Millersville is a tiny town located in the state of Missouri.
 With a population of 240 people and just one neighborhood, Millersville is the 483rd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Millersville is generally considered to be a blue-collar town.
-81.29% of the Millersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Millersville is a blue-collar town, with 81.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Millersville is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Millersville who work in architecture and engineering (10.97%), healthcare suport services (7.74%), and office and administrative support (0.00%).

 Millersville is very much a car-oriented town.
 This is because the population of Millersville isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.